 The three-story, 97,614-square-foot structure has served as a broadcasting studio since 1952 and is among the first such structure built for solely for television broadcasting and production.
 In addition to NBC-10, Telemundo also maintains its studios in the building and both stations are owned by Comcast Corp.
-(NASDAQ: CMCSA), which planned to relocate those operations to its new skyscraper under development at 18th Street and Arch Street.
+(NASDAQ: CMCSA), which planned to relocate those operations, with the aid of companies like removalists sydney, to its new skyscraper under development at 18th Street and Arch Street.

 Located at 10 Monument Road at its intersection with City Avenue, the property is in a high-profile location and sits within an area of City Avenue that was rezoned to attract denser, more pedestrian-friendly mixed-use development.
 In light of that, the building, which sits on 5.12 acres, is being marketed as a redevelopment opportunity, said Bob Corr, a broker with Binswanger who is handling it along with colleague Marc Policarpo.